mfranzke/datalist-polyfill/README.md

 }
 ```

-#### Internet Explorer 9
-In case you'd like to support IE9, you'll need to add a nesting `select` element wrapped by a conditional comment into the `datalist` element.
+And you need to add a nesting `select` element wrapped by a conditional comment into the `datalist` element.
 Please have a look at the [demo page](https://mfranzke.github.io/datalist-polyfill/demo.html) accordingly, the code is being mentioned within the `Internet Explorer 9 support` section.

 ## Demo